Omerdan03/robotic_car/README.md

 # robotic_car_GUI

-robotic_car_GUI is a python project for Xjet programming exercise.
+robotic_car_GUI is a python programming exercise.
 It contains a main.py script that create a window for show and control 1-d robotic car.

 # Installation guide